dsii-2017-unirsm/dsii-2017-archive/davideonestini/close-reading/immaterials.md

 The stick was held vertically and the led lights turned on and pulsed according to the strength of the WiFi network in that place and at that moment.
 Thanks to a microcontroller fixed onto the stick, the stronger the WiFi signal was, the more lights lit up from the bottom to the top.

-The authors took long-exposure photographs and a video of the result.
+The authors needed darkness, so they had to set up the light painting during mid-winter in order to take long-exposure photographs and a video of the result.

 ***what does it mean***

-bla bla bla
+Pollution is not just physical and it is more invisible what we think.
+We believe we walk in the "open air" only because our eyes are not made to see shorter wavelengths.
+If they were, and we could see them as well as we see the visible light, we could not be so sure about breathing free and fresh air.

-***what if***
+***what if...***

-bla bla bla
+...the WiFi wavelength was longer and therefore visible to human eyes?
+Would we be as mobile-data- and internet-addicted as we are nowadays?